tera-alkahest/alkahest/README.md

 nuget pack -Symbols Alkahest.Core
 ```

-This will create a file named something like `Alkahest.Core.1.0.0-alpha4.nupkg`.
+This will create a file named something like `Alkahest.Core.1.0.0.nupkg`.

 ## Configuration

-After you've built Alkahest, you will need to configure it.
-This is done in the
+After you have installed Alkahest, you will need to configure it.
+This is done
-`Alkahest.exe.config` file.
-You can find that file in the `Build` directory if
+in the `Alkahest.exe.config` file.
+You can find that file in the `Build`
-you've built Alkahest from  source, or in the directory you installed Alkahest
+directory if you have built Alkahest from source, or in the directory you
-to.
+installed Alkahest to.

-The most important configuration values you'll need to change are:
+The most important configuration values you will need to change are:

 * `logLevel`: Most users should set this to `basic`.
 You can set it higher if
-  you don't mind some extra output.
+  you do not mind some extra output.
 Developers should probably leave this at
   `debug`.
-* `loggers`: If you don't care much about keeping logs around, remove the `file`
+* `loggers`: If you do not care much about keeping logs around, remove the
-  logger from this list to save disk space.
+  `file` logger from this list to save disk space.
-* `disablePlugins`: Remove any core plugins from this list that you want to use.
+* `disablePlugins`: Most users can add `packet-logger` to this list to save disk
-  You can also add plugins here that you want to temporarily disable, such as
-  the `packet-logger` plugin which is only useful to developers.
+  space, as they likely will not need packet logs.
 * `region`: Set this to `de`, `fr`, `jp`, `na`, `ru`, `se`, `th`, `tw`, or `uk`.

-There are many other configuration values that you can play with, but you don't
+There are many other configuration values that you can play with, but you do not
 need to change them if all you want is to use Alkahest for a single TERA client
 on your local machine.

 ## Usage

-Once you've configured Alkahest, run `Alkahest.exe` to start it.
+Once you have configured Alkahest, run `Alkahest.exe` to start it.
 Once Alkahest
 finishes initializing, and if everything went fine, you should be able to just
 start TERA and play.